Tamasha (soundtrack): Songs

-Critical review board at Behindwoods gave a verdict, "Tamasha is an emotional roller coaster ride from the fantastic combination of A. R. Rahman- Imtiaz Ali yet again!
-It takes the listener in a pathway to musical bliss!"
-They awarded the soundtrack album a score of 3.5 out of 5.
 Joginder Tuteja who penned the critical review for Bollywood Hungama summarized, "The soundtrack of Tamasha delivers more than what on expected from it and is a good mix of classy and massy score.
 There are a few instantly catchy numbers as well which ensure that commercially too."
 He assigned a score of 4 out of 5 to the album.
 However, critic Kasmin Fernandes in her review for The Times of India, called the album 'purely experimental' The soundtrack album was awarded 4 stars (out of 5).
 In his critical review for The New Indian Express, Vipin Nair awards the album a score of 8.5 out of 10.
 He called the album a "winner", concluding, "The occasional hiccups aside, that’s three winners in a row for A. R. Rahman – Irshad Kamil – Imtiaz Ali."
 Critic Aelina Kapoor of Rediff, writes, "It has been a while since AR Rahman had delivered a popular score for a Hindi film.
 She gave 3.5 stars out of 5 to the album.
 Suanshu Khurana of The Indian Express gave the album 3.5 stars out of 5.
 The critic summarised, "Tamasha comes with some exhilarating layers.
 It falters sometimes, picks itself up to hit some high points, stays in the middle of the pack, and then suddenly wows you with its catchy hooks."
 For BBC India, critic Rohit Mehrotra writes, "Tamasha is filled with situational songs.
 The presentation of the album is grand, however, melodies were deprived."
 However, he assigned three stars out of five to the album.

 Contrary to the positive reviews, writing for India West, critical review of R. M. Vijayakar noted, "A.R.
 Rahman’s scores for Imtiaz Ali (this is the third) show a clear irreverence to conventional meters and melodies — ditto Irshad Kamil’s lyrics.
 This results in substance here and there, but, in most cases, it is about being stylized, contemporary and thus irreverent, and not necessarily quality- or even appeal-oriented."
 In his review for The Hindu, critic Sankhayan Ghosh stated: "Tamasha is not as big an album as Rockstar and Highway.
 Tamasha comes with the gargantuan baggage of the early two films."